CrociDB/bulletty/README.md

 # bulletty

 **bulletty** is a feed (RSS and ATOM) reader for the terminal.
 Read your subscriptions within your terminal.
-It can download the entries for offline reading; supports highlights; and all the data is yours: your subscriptions, highlights, comments, etc. You only need to sync the `data` folder.
+It downloads the entries for offline reading; supports highlights; and all the data is yours: your subscriptions, highlights, comments, etc. You only need to sync the `data` folder.

 ## Features

- - [ ] Subscribe to RSS and ATOM feed types
+ - [X] Subscribe to RSS and ATOM feed types
+ - [X] All your data in one place
+ - [X] Download articles
  - [ ] Render basic HTML on the console
  - [ ] Basic support for images (depending on your terminal emulator)
- - [ ] Download articles
  - [ ] Highlight
  - [ ] Notes
- - [ ] All your data in one place

 ## License